cdl-geneseo/geneseo-dictionary/R/Rando_or_random.md

 # Rando or random

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rando or random

 Created by  Unknown User (kmo12), last modified by  Quentin Wall on Nov 29, 2020

 (n.) slang- referring to someone you don't know or haven't encountered yet I didn't realize everyone already had a plan so i'm just living with a rando next year.(Wall, Q-T, 2020)